bcgov/platform-developer-docs/src/docs/security-and-privacy-compliance/vault-secrets-management-service.md

 ## Eligibility and prerequisites

-Your team is provisioned a Vault service account for each environment (dev, test, prod, and tools) through the automation backing the [Platform Services Registry](https://registry.developer.gov.bc.ca/public-landing).
+Your team is provisioned a Vault service account for each environment (dev, test, prod, and tools) through the automation backing the [Platform Product  Registry](https://registry.developer.gov.bc.ca/login).
 Each ProjectSet created in the registry can have up to two technical contacts associated with it.
 These technical contacts are given write access to Vault and can manage secrets within a ProjectSet's two mount points (nonprod, prod).

 ## How to request access
 You don’t need to request access to Vault.
 If you have a project set, you have at least one technical contact who can access Vault through the CLI or UI, and you have a Kubernetes Service Account associated with your project set's Vault Mount Points in each namespace environment. (dev, test, prod, and tools).